-I found myself getting very hot under the collar recently when I read the findings of a recent survey by Teletext.
+I found myself getting very hot under the collar recently when I read the findings of a survey by Teletext.
 The survey reported that 24% of people had rated cleanliness as their biggest holiday fear compared to 16.5% said swimming pool safety and 13.9% who rated balconies/general safety.

 It’s not that I don’t care about cleanliness, I care very much indeed but having come so close to losing a toddler in an unenclosed pool you can imagine that swimming pool safety is subject that is pretty close to my heart.

 In fact so much so that swimming pool safety is one of the key reasons that www.totstotravel.co.uk exists in the first place.
 For the record, no property makes it onto the site unless the owner has some sort of pool barrier.
 So when you are thinking about booking a family friendly holiday, do give considerable thought to pool safety.

 Here are my 8 tips to keeping your brood safe around the pool:

 1. Always book a villa or resort with a pool!

 As a mum of 3, I simply wouldn’t book a family holiday without a pool.
 Even knowing the risks.
 It’s the number one greatest source of fun and entertainment not to mention an extremely valuable chance to teach your children water confidence.
 It’s also a key and memorable feature of a family friendly holiday.
 When I ask my children what their favourite holiday memory is, it’s always a favourite swimming pool!